aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/030_create-vpc/010-create-vpc.md

 ### 3. Configure VPC

-The provided Terraform code sets up the foundational infrastructure for an Amazon Virtual Private Cloud (VPC) with public and private subnets spanning three Availability Zones, along with necessary networking components like an Internet Gateway, NAT Gateway, and default network resources.
-The public and private subnets are tagged specifically for later use with the Kubernetes load balancer controller to dynamically discover them.
-This VPC infrastructure serves as the foundation for deploying and running Kubernetes clusters and other resources within the VPC.
+Let's set up our Amazon VPC with public and private subnets spanning three Availability Zones.
+The following Terraform code provisions our foundational VPC infrastructure including an Internet Gateway, NAT Gateway, and required network resources.
+The subnets are tagged specifically to enable dynamic discovery by the Kubernetes load balancer controller.
+This VPC will serve as the network foundation for deploying and running our Kubernetes clusters.

 ```bash
 cat > ~/environment/vpc/main.tf <<'EOF'